CBC 1.22 | Parts of the body and dealing with illnesses in Chinese

 Picture: eltpics (Creative Commons 2.0)

 Instantly recognisable as bow tie shapes, farfalle are a true crowd-pleaser.
 However, the translation has nothing to do with bow ties.
 Can you guess the meaning of the word farfalle?
-In Italian, una farfalla is a butterfly, and farfalle is the plural form.
-Farfalle are best served with rich cheese or tomato-based sauces due to their large surface area, which takes on all of the flavour from the sauce.
+In Italian, una farfalla is a butterfly, and farfalle is plural.

-There is also a mini version of farfalle, called farfalline, which is often stirred into soups.
+Farfalle is best served with rich cheese or tomato-based sauces due to their large surface area, which takes on all of the flavours from the sauce.
+There is also a mini version of farfalle, called farfalline, often stirred into soups.

 We’ve found another mouth-watering recipe for you to try out: a healthy recipe which puts a slightly different spin on the classic pasta dish.
 Vorresti assaggiarlo tu?
 Perfect for summertime dinners or light lunches, this pasta salad can be whipped up in just half an hour!